 Please contact the Office of Off-Campus Programs/International Studies for more information regarding program options, eligibility, application processes and billing policies.
 The programs listed in the catalog are a sampling of offerings and locations, not an exhaustive list.

 To participate in a semester program, students must have at least sophomore status (second year or minimum of 30 credits).
 Seniors interested in a semester abroad must participate in a program meeting the Bethel residency requirement or receive special permission to pursue admission to a different program.
 Bethel requires a minimum 2.5 grade point average, with some programs having higher requirements.
+With the exception of Daystar Term and LCC International University, the programs described in the catalog offer courses that will count toward the Bethel GPA as they would during a semester on-campus.
 Students must complete the approval process through the Office of Off-Campus Programs/International Studies.

 Daystar Term (Bethel program)

 Bethel University students can choose to attend fall or spring semester at Daystar University, currently one of the few accredited evangelical Christian liberal arts colleges in Africa.
 The scenic Athi River campus, about 25 miles from Nairobi, offers courses in Bible, communication, literature, education, business, psychology, and more.
 Participants live with African students and can participate in campus life through numerous extracurricular activities and various student associations.
-Courses taught in English by African nationals.
+Courses taught in English by African nationals may be brought in as transfer credits.
 Open to all majors.

 England Term (Bethel program)